MARS CORRECT BASIC REPORT - SECTIONS 12 TO 12.3

 12. POTENTIAL PRESSURE ON MARS.

-Read, P.L. and Lewis, S.R.
-(2004) The Martian Climate Revisited, Atmosphere and Environment of a Desert Planet pp. 269-270 note potential reserves of CO2-H2O clathrate in regolith that could raise surface pressure to 200 hPa (mbar) during periods of high-obliquity when, at some point in the future, Mars would have its axis inclined at a greater angle than it has today.
-If more clathrate is locked up under deeper polar deposits underground, pressure could go as high as 850 hPa (Jakosky et al., 1995).
-But if the soil became rich in water ice through precipitation and adsorption into the porous regolith, Read and Lewis state the value might be limited to 15-30 mbar.
+Read and Lewis (2004, pp. 269-270)79 note potential reserves of CO2-H2O clathrate in regolith that could raise surface pressure to 200 hPa (mbar) during periods of high-obliquity when, at some point in the future, Mars would have its axis inclined at a greater angle than it has today.
+If more clathrate is locked up under deeper polar deposits underground, pressure could go as high as 850 hPa (Jakosky et al., 1995).85 But if the soil became rich in water ice through precipitation and adsorption into the porous regolith, Read and Lewis state the value might be limited to 15-30 mbar.

 If the increase of density seen during aerobraking operations by MRO (30 to 350%) was correct, and could be applied to the Hellas Basin, then pressures there would reach 16.37 to 44 mbar.
 However, the 350% figure was only for operations over the Martian South Pole, and, as will be indicated below in conjunction with Figure 43, the true pressure at Hellas Basin might actually be higher than what is found at sea level on Earth.

-Figure 37 below – History of Beliefs about Martian Atmospheric Pressure
+Figure 40 – History of Beliefs about Martian Atmospheric Pressure

-Given the discovery of methane plumes (identified back on Figure 20) that have a probable biological origin (Krasnopolsky et al., 2004); it was natural that MSL had instruments designed to detect methane.
+Given the discovery of methane plumes (identified back on Figure 24) that have a probable biological origin (Krasnopolsky et al., 2004);87it was natural that MSL had instruments designed to detect methane.
 Of particular interest would be methane producing or consuming bacteria that might be attached to dust particles.
 Bloom of such organisms, with a means of encapsulating or producing methane (lighter than the ambient CO2) might explain the lifting process seen in dust storms and/or dust devils.
-When MSL landed there was brief, but supposedly still unwarranted excitement when methane was detected by the Sample Analysis at Mars (SAM) shown in Figure 38.
+When MSL landed there was brief, but supposedly still unwarranted excitement when methane was detected by the Sample Analysis at Mars (SAM) shown in Figure 41.

 The 51 mbar mentioned by Dr. Mahaffy should not be overlooked.
 That might be the first real clue about how high Martian pressure really is.
 On Earth that pressure would equate to an altitude of about 63,057 feet or 19,220 meters.